tajmone/awesome-interactive-fiction/CONTRIBUTING.md

 The former contribution method is the preferred one, for you'll be directly contributing your contents to the [AsciiDoc] source files; but it's more indicated for those willing to collaborate to the project on the long run, for it requires some initial setup steps, and knowledge of AsciiDoc.

-The latter is useful for discussion and planning, but can also be used to propose new material by those who don't know AsciiDoc, or simply wish to propose adding a link and don't want to go through all the trouble of forking the repository.
+Issues are useful for discussion and planning, but can also be used to propose new material by those who don't know AsciiDoc, or simply wish to propose adding a link and don't want to go through all the trouble of forking the repository.

 # Submitting Contents via Pull Requests